pbevin/milner-type-poly/README.md

 ## 3.3 Discussion of Types (p.359)

-* Values usually have types.
+Values usually have types.
 * Some values have one type, e.g., `1` has type `Int`.
 * Some values have many types, e.g., `length` has types `[Int]->Int` and `[String]->Int`
 * Some values have no type, e.g., `if 3 then 4 else 5`
 * If a function has type `a -> b`, and we give it value of type `a`, then we will get out a value of type `b`, not an error.

-* We are going to define the concept "Well-typed"
-* We now have 2 goals:
+We now have 2 goals:
-  * Prove that if we can assign a type to an expression, it won't throw a type error at runtime.
+* Prove that if we can assign a type to an expression and it is "well-typed" (which we will define in 3.5), the evaluator won't throw a type error at runtime.
 This is the remainder of section 3,
 * Find a way to assign a type to an expression - this is section 4.

 ## 3.4 Types and their Semantics (p.359)

-* Syntax of types
+Syntax of types:
 * Basic types
 * Type variables
 * Construction of function types from basic types and type variables

-* Semantics of monotypes: a value has a monotype if:
+Semantics of monotypes: a value has a monotype if:
 * It's a basic type, then the type of the value is the type of the object
 * It's a function that always returns a type `b` when given a type `a`, then it has type `a->b`
   * Another example of a function with no type: f(1) = "one", f(2) = 2, f undefined elsewhere

-* Semantics of polytypes
+Semantics of polytypes
+* <=

+Notes on "downward closed" and "directed complete":
+* These mostly come from Dana Scott's domain theory
+* Directed Complete (aka "up complete" aka "DCPO") means that every directed subset has a supremum
+  * and in this case, it means that

 ## 3.5 Type Assignments (p.361)

+This important section is where we define well-typed.
+The paper actually defines it twice, and the second definition (Proposition 3) is easier to work with.

 ## 3.6 Substitutions (p.363)
 ## 3.7 Well-Typed Expressions Do Not Go Wrong (p.364)